 British Airways/British Caledonia (BA/BR)

-When British Airways (BA) took over British Caledonian (BR) in April 1988, it inherited the latter’s order for three MD-11s which BR had placed on December 3, 1986, weeks before the programme had been officially launched.
+When British Airways (BA) took over British Caledonian (BR) in April 1988, it inherited the latter’s order for three MD-11s, which BR had placed on December 3, 1986, weeks before the programme had been officially launched.

 China Airlines (CI)

-China Airlines (CI) ordered four Pratt & Whitney PW4460 powered MD-11s, delivered between October 1992 and December 1993.
-It also operated a fifth airframe (N489GX), originally leased from GATX in September 1992 until February 1993, and then again on a four-year lease which ended in October 1997.
+China Airlines (CI) ordered four Pratt & Whitney PW4460-powered MD-11s, delivered between October 1992 and December 1993.
+It also operated a fifth airframe (N489GX), initially leased from GATX from September 1992 to February 1993, and then again on a four-year lease that ended in October 1997.
 Several examples were leased to subsidiary Mandarin Airlines (AE).
+The airline’s MD-11s were configured with 34 ‘Dynasty’ business class and 270 in economy.

-The airline replaced its MD-11s with the Airbus A340-300, and the last example left the fleet in 2001.
+The airline replaced its MD-11s with Airbus A340-300s, and the last MD-11 left the fleet in 2001.

 China Eastern Airlines (MU)